trimstray/nginx-admins-handbook/README.md

   > There are some directives that do not support variables, e.g. `access_log` or `error_log`.

-To assign values to the variables you should use `set` directive:
+To assign value to the variable you should use `set` directive:

 ```bash
 set $var "value";
 ```

-  > To learn more about NGINX variables: [`if`, `break` and `set`](#if-break-and-set).
+  > To learn more about NGINX variables see [`if`, `break` and `set`](#if-break-and-set) section.

 Some interesting things about NGINX variables:

   > Make sure to read the [agentzh's Nginx Tutorials](https://openresty.org/download/agentzh-nginx-tutorials-en.html) - it's about NGINX tips & tricks.
-That guy is Guru, author of OpenResty and some really great tools for them.
+That guy is Guru and author of OpenResty.
+In these tutorials he describes, amongst other things, variables in great detail.

 - the scope of variables spreads out all over configuration
 - variable assignment occurs when requests are actually being served